tidymodels/recipes/tests/testthat/_snaps/tidy.md

       tidy(trained, number = NULL)
     Condition
       Error in `tidy()`:
       !
-If `number` is provided, it must be a length 1 character integer
+If `number` is provided, it must be a length 1 integer vector.

 ---